lumina-desktop/lumina-docs/lumina.rst

 it will combine all those entries into a single button and list the number of windows after the icon.
 If you click on a button, it will automatically make that window active.
 If there are multiple windows, you can select the particular window you want from a drop-down menu.
 The color of the button will change depending on the state of the window: grey for a hidden or minimized window, white for a visible but inactive window, yellow for the active window, and orange for a window that needs attention.
+If you right-click the title of a window, a menu of options will appear so that you can shade, stick, maximize, iconify, raise, lower, set the window title, send the window to a workspace, layer/dock the window, set the window's transparency, remember a specified setting, or close the window.

 The system tray is located in the right portion of the panel.
 Any applications that register a tray icon will appear in this area.
 Click an icon to interact with that application directly.
 The current system time shown by the clock is in the default format for the current locale.
+If you click the clock icon and then click "Time Zone", a menu will open where you can select to either "Use System Time" or click a country name in order to select a city to change to that city's time zone.

 .. index:: dashboard
 .. _System Dashboard: